MarceloProjetos/HMI-controler-with-node-red/README.md

     c:/Development/apache-activemq-5.13.3/bin/activemq start

 If an error occurred, Maybe you don't have installed "JAVA SE".
-Install [**"Java SE Development Kit"**][6].
+Download and install the [**"Java SE Development Kit"**][6].

 For test open a browser **FireFox** or **Chrome** e connect to port 8161 "http://127.0.0.1:8161/admin/"

 Password: **admin**   Login: **admin**

-Setting to start ActiveMQ on Windows Boot.
+Configuring to start ActiveMQ on Windows Boot.

 For systems 64 bits in a terminal window, in root permission, enter the following command